 - There is marked and frequent condensation on your windows.

 - There is noticeable water damage on the window hardware itself and/or the surrounding areas.

 - You are bothered by outside noise leaking through windows even when they are shut.

 Window Glass Replacement vs. Replacement Windows: Comparing Costs

 Window Glass Replacement

-How much it costs to replace window glass depends on a variety of factors, including the type of glass you want to use, the size of the pane, as well as the style of the window you are fixing.
+A variety of factors influence how much it costs to replace window glass.
+This includes the type of glass you want to use, the size of the pane, as well as the style of the window you are fixing.

 - Single-glazed: $3 to $6 PSF